What will campus life be like?

 Will the fitness center be open?

-Union will begin offering a number of fitness and recreational opportunities to our community in the Breazzano Fitness Center, the Viniar Athletic Center, Frank Bailey Field at Bertagna Stadium and the outdoor basketball and tennis courts.
-Please visit the athletic website for the most current hours and options, as these may change over the course of the term.
+Union offers a number of fitness and recreational opportunities to our community in the Breazzano Fitness Center, the Viniar Athletic Center, Frank Bailey Field at Bertagna Stadium and the outdoor basketball and tennis courts.
+Please visit the athletic website for the most current hours and options, as they are subject to change

 What will orientation look like?